This post may contain affiliate links. See my disclosure policy.

 - Parmesan Cheese: Grate your Parm straight from the black for the best flavor and guaranteed silky sauce.
 I love using my Microplane grater to get an ultra-fine texture that blends seamlessly into the sauce.

-- Tomato Paste: Adding 1-2 tablespoons of tomato paste is a great way to thicken the sauce so it clings to the pasta beautifully.
-Stir it into the cooking onions and sun-dried tomatoes before adding the heavy cream.
+- Tomato Pesto: Adding 1-2 tablespoons of sun-dried tomato pesto is a great way to thicken the sauce and add extra flavor.
+Add it to the softened onions and sun-dried tomatoes before adding the heavy cream.

 - Protein: Baked chicken breasts or leftover shredded chicken are my go-to when I need to pack the protein, but sweet (or spicy) Italian sausage is also delicious.
 Shrimp is great when you need something to cook quickly.